spacegazer137/destroycovid/README.md

 # destroycovid
 I want to build an app that will destroy covid-19!
+I hope I can see this